Car Accident Claims: What You Should Do

 How Many Auto Insurance Claims Can You Make in a Year?

-You can file as many auto insurance claims as you need each year.
+There is no strict limit on the number of claims you can file, but frequent claims can increase your premiums or lead to policy non-renewal.
 However, you’ll want to keep this number to a minimum, or else your company might suspect insurance fraud.

 How Long Does it Take to File an Insurance Claim?